Certificate of Advanced Graduate Study

 In addition, our students have the opportunity to obtain Vermont endorsement for School Principal, Director of Curriculum, or Director of Special Education through our program.
 Must have a Master’s in Education.

+Please see more information in our Graduate Catalog.
 If you need help with planning your course selection, contact the School Leadership Coordinator:

 Professor Cathy Quinn